-(46) COMMERCIAL RECYCLING COLLECTION
+(4) COMMERCIAL RECYCLING COLLECTION

-- (A) All commercial locations including businesses and institutions that receive City solid waste collection from the City's Franchised Hauler and commercial locations that receive solid waste collection from a Licensed Hauler are required to separate recyclables in the same fashion as required of residents effective July 1, 2009 or earlier at the commercial locations options. - (B) Commercial locations must use assigned city approved recycling bins, carts or dumpsters provided by the City's recycling program.
+- (A) All commercial locations including businesses and institutions that receive City solid waste collection from the City's Franchised Hauler and commercial locations that receive solid waste collection from a Licensed Hauler are required to separate recyclables in the same fashion as required of residents effective July 1, 2009 or earlier at the commercial locations options. - Commercial locations must use assigned city approved recycling carts or (B) dumpsters provided by the City's recycling program.
 Effective July 1, 2011, commercial locations must participate in the City's recycling program or demonstrate compliance with the City's recycling program by requesting an exemption, submitting and securing approval from the City annually for a qualified and administratively complete Recycling Compliance Plan and Recycling Compliance Report.
 Commercial locations that use the City's recycling program and are in compliance with all of its requirements shall be automatically included in the City's recycling compliance plan and reporting system.
-All other commercial locations must submit their Recycling Compliance Plan and Recycling Compliance Report to document that the commercial location has established a recycling program, other than the City's provided service, or in addition to the City's provided service, that demonstrates capacity to meet all requirements of the City's program covered by the Code and these regulations, including the requirement to keep specified recyclables separated from solid waste.
+All other commercial locations must submit their Recycling Compliance Plan and Recycling Compliance Report to document that the commercial location has established a recycling program, other than the City's provided service, or in addition to the City's provided service, that demonstrates capacity to meet all requirements of the City's program covered by the Code and these regulations, including the requirement to keep specified recyclables separated from solid waste. - (C) Alternative methods for handling commercial recyclables are available at the City's Drop-Off Station, the Ann Arbor Material Recovery and Transfer Facility or

-- (C) Alternative methods for handling commercial recyclables are available at the City's Drop-Off Station, the Ann Arbor Material Recovery and Transfer Facility or - (D) For commercial locations, all cardboard boxes placed in recycling dumpsters must be flattened.
-Cardboard collected along commercial street and alley collection routes must be flattened and placed inside a curbcart with the lid closed. bundled with twine or tape, or stuffed into other cardboard boxes.
-Each bundle or box may weigh up to 50 pounds.
-If putting in a box, the box size should not exceed 2 foot by 3 foot (width/length) and 18 inches in height, and not weighing more than 50 pounds.
+- (D) For commercial locations, all cardboard boxes placed in recycling dumpsters must be flattened.
+Cardboard collected along commercial street and alley collection routes must be flattened and placed inside a curbcart with the lid closed.
 No recyclable materials or cardboard will be serviced outside a city-approved container.
 Exceptions may be made by contract administrator. - (E) The City will not collect recyclable toxic material from regulated commercial locations including businesses and institutions as regulated under the Federal Resource Conservation and Recovery Act.